Labor & Employment Law

 Traditional Labor Law

-The attorneys at Clark Hill have experience advising and representing employers of all sizes and across virtually all industries in connection with union representation campaigns, collective bargaining negotiations, strike preparations, labor arbitrations, and National Labor Relations Board proceedings.
+We advise employers of all sizes and across virtually all industries in connection with union representation campaigns, collective bargaining negotiations, administering collective bargaining agreements, strikes and lockouts preparations, labor arbitrations, and National Labor Relations Board (NLRB) proceedings.

-Clark Hill’s employee benefits team combines knowledge and experience in ERISA and state-law employee benefits issues with skills honed in a variety of related practice areas.
-This diverse team of attorneys and professionals combines their labor & employment, taxation, trusts, insurance, commercial litigation and appellate practice with their knowledge of plan design and administration, multiemployer plans, benefit claims and fiduciary duty issues to provide an integrated approach to serving the full range of our clients’ employee benefit needs.
-Our attorneys are all active members of the industry and bar association groups that deal with employee benefits matters and have authored many articles, webinars and other presentations in the benefits area.
-We have substantial experience in dealing with the IRS, Department of Labor and the Pension Benefit Guaranty Corporation.
+Clark Hill’s employee benefits team combines knowledge and experience in ERISA and state-law employee benefits issues with skills honed in a variety of related practice areas, including tax and tax controversies, trusts and estates, and insurance, among others.
+Members of our commercial litigation and appellate teams have a full understanding of benefit and retirement plan design and administration, multiemployer plans, benefit claims, and fiduciary duties.
+We are active members of employee benefits-related industry and bar association groups, and have authored numerous articles, hosted webinars, and spoken frequently on benefits issues facing employers and plan sponsors.
+We have substantial experience representing clients before the Internal Revenue Service (IRS), DOL, and Pension Benefit Guaranty Corporation (PBGC).

 Mark McInerney and Ellen Hoeppner recently obtained dismissal of a contentious lawsuit filed against Clark Hill’s client United States Steel.
 In October 2014, the plaintiff filed a lawsuit against U. S. Steel, alleging disability discrimination, interference under the Family and Medical Leave Act, and workers’ compensation retaliation.
 The plaintiff’s claims all stemmed from a workplace injury plaintiff suffered in July 2013, in which the tip of his finger was caught in a machine and nearly severed.
 Over the next two days, the plaintiff twice failed to appear at U. S. Steel Plant Medical for evaluation as directed, and misrepresented his medical condition by telling Plant Medical personnel that his finger had to be surgically “cut off” due to infection.
 When the true facts came to light, U. S. Steel determined the plaintiff’s misconduct warranted termination.